henryl74/pp3-hangman/README.md

  * All my classmates for constantly sharing new ideas in our dedicated slack channel.
  * Stack Overflow question and answer website.
  * My mentor Chris Quinn, big thank you for all your all your amazing guidance given, I learned a lot throughout our sessions.
- * My family, BIG thank you for being part of the team.
+ * My family, BIG thanks for being part of the team.
  * Last but not least Code Institute student support team, for being there for us.

 [Back to top](<#contents>)